Lumi-supercomputer/LUMI-EasyBuild-contrib/easybuild/easyconfigs/g/GROMACS/README.md

     of enabling support for the `cray-python` modules.
 Therefore the corresponding EasyConfigs of GROMACS have also been replaced.**

+### GROMACS 2023.2 with AMD GPU support for CPE 22.12

+  * There are multiple easyconfig files for running GROMACS with AMD GPU acceleration, that follows [installation guide](https://manual.gromacs.org/2023.2/install-guide/index.html#sycl-gpu-acceleration-for-amd-gpus).

+    * [VkFFT enabled](https://manual.gromacs.org/2023.2/install-guide/index.html#using-vkfft) version targetting single node execution with tMPI and multi GPU offloading
+    * [HeFFTe enabled](https://manual.gromacs.org/2023.2/install-guide/index.html#using-heffte) version targetting multinode, multi GPU execution with MPI and hipSYCL
+    * Generic hipSYCL version with GPU support enabled

+  * Both MPI versions have support for [GPU aware MPI](https://manual.gromacs.org/2023.2/install-guide/index.html#gpu-aware-mpi-support) enabled
+  * All GPU enabled version use hipSYCL as GPU backend, compiled with ROCm 5.2.3

 ### GROMACS-2023-dev-cpeGNU-22.08-MPI-GPU

-  * This is an EasyConfig for AMD's own HIP-port of GROMACS which is a version that is not supported by the main GROMACS developers, who prefer to work with SYCL for support for AMD GPUs.
+  * This is an EasyConfig for AMD's own, _unofficial_ HIP-port of GROMACS which is a version that is not supported by the main GROMACS developers, who prefer to work with SYCL for support for AMD GPUs.
 It is derived from the container recipes of AMD.